 Any subsequent appeals shall be made in accordance with FNG(LOCAL) beginning at Level Two.

 The gifted program shall be evaluated periodically, and evaluation information shall be shared with Board members, administrators, teachers, counselors, students in the gifted and talented program, and the community.

 The District shall ensure that information about the District’s gifted and talented program is available to parents and community members and that they have an opportunity to develop an understanding of and support for the program.

+Teachers without the required training who provide instruction and services that are part of the gifted/talented program must complete the 30-hour training requirement within one semester.
 Teachers who provide instruction and services that are part of the program for gifted students must have a minimum of six hours annually (from June 1 through May 31) of professional development in gifted education.

-Dr. Stacy Daugherty
+Dr. Stacy Guzzetta